Makkhali Gosala: Makkhali Gosala and Mahavira

 The Bhagavati Sutra states that Gosala became Mahavira's disciple three years after the start of Mahavira's asceticism, and travelled with him for the next six years.
 A commentary to the Jain Avasyaka Sutra provides details of these six years of association, many of them reflecting poorly on Gosala- another likely indication of sectarian bias.
 Several incidents in the narrative show Mahavira making predictions that then come true, despite Gosala's repeated attempts to foil them.
 These incidents were likely included in the narrative to provide motivation for Gosala's later belief in the inevitability of fate.
 Some of these incidents may in fact have been adapted from Ajivika sources but recast by Jaina chroniclers.

 Another possible adaptation of an Ajivika story is found in Mahavira's explanation of the end of the association between himself and Gosala, recorded in the Bhagavati Sutra.
 On coming to a plant by the roadside, Gosala asked Mahavira what the fate of the plant and its seeds would be.
 Mahavira stated that the plant would grow to fruition, and the seed pods would grow into new plants.
 Determined to foil his master's prediction, Gosala returned to the plant at night and uprooted it.
 Later, a sudden rain shower caused the plant to revive and re-root itself.
 Upon approaching the plant again later, Gosala claimed to Mahavira that he would find his prophecy to have been foiled.
 Instead, it was found that the plant and its seeds had developed exactly as predicted by Mahavira.
 Gosala was so impressed by the reanimation of the plant that he became convinced that all living things were capable of such reanimation.
 The terms used in the story of the Bhagavati Sutra for reanimation mimic a technical term for reanimation of the dead that is also found elsewhere in Ajivika doctrine.
 Mahavira disagreed with this thesis, and this seems to have been the cause of the separation of the two ascetics.
 Mahavira is, however, later depicted as having rescued Gosala from an attack by an enraged renunciant using magical powers acquired through the practice of austerities; this is claimed to motivate Gosala's pursuit of the same sort of magical powers.

 Death

-A. L. Basham dates the death of Gosala in 484 BC on the basis of Mahavamsa.
+A. L. Basham dates the death of Gosala in 484 BCE on the basis of Mahavamsa.

 In literature

-Gosala appears briefly as a "cameo" character in the 1981 Gore Vidal novel Creation, a fictional account of the Persian Wars of the 5th century BC, told from the perspective of a widely travelled Persian diplomat, Cyrus Spitama, who is depicted as the grandson of Zoroaster and boyhood friend of Xerxes I. In early adulthood, thanks to his facility with languages, Cyrus is appointed by King Darius I as the Persian ambassador to the kingdoms of India.
+Gosala appears briefly as a "cameo" character in the 1981 Gore Vidal novel Creation, a fictional account of the Persian Wars of the 5th century BCE, told from the perspective of a widely travelled Persian diplomat, Cyrus Spitama, who is depicted as the grandson of Zoroaster and boyhood friend of Xerxes I. In early adulthood, thanks to his facility with languages, Cyrus is appointed by King Darius I as the Persian ambassador to the kingdoms of India.
 While travelling across the Subcontinent, Cyrus stops at the city of Mathura, where he is accosted by the Jain sage, who lectures Cyrus about his views on the inevitability of fate, and his disagreements with Mahavira.